lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 We have a conflict here between MicroPython and Mynewt and the way they handle tasks and events.
 We don't have a solution right now, but we'll probably need to modify the wasp-os / MicroPython Event Loop to handle Mynewt Events as well.

 But for now, we have accomplished our objective of rendering a watch face on PineTime with wasp-os, MicroPython and Mynewt.
+Yay!

 In the next section we'll learn how to build the Mynewt + MicroPython firmware and flash it to PineTime.